mikehaldas/TeslaPi/README.md

 </ol>
   <hr>
 <h2>Tesla API Integration</h2>
-The integration with the Telsa API is done using the TeslaJSON API written by
+The integration with the Telsa API is done using the [TeslaJSON API written by Greg Glockner](https://github.com/gglockner/teslajson).